Learn to Create Effect of Rapid Movement on Photoshop

-In Part 1 (of two) of this tutorial learn how you can create the effect of object rapid movement using as an example a fast moving car.
+In this Photoshop tutorial you will learn how you can create the effect of object rapid movement using as an example a fast moving car.

 Final Image Preview